cons0le7/nosint/README.md

 chmod +x uninstall.sh
 ./uninstall.sh
 ```
-Executing uninstall.sh will prompt for confirmation to uninstall.
+Executing uninstall.sh will prompt for confirmation.
 If you choose to uninstall, the script will:
 - Delete the nosint directory at `~/nosint`
 - Remove the symbolic link from whichever path it is in ("/usr/bin/nosint", "/data/data/com.termux/files/usr/bin/nosint" or "/usr/local/bin/nosint") depending on your OS.
 - Give the option to either retain your saved data in `~/.nosint/saved` or not.
 If you choose to delete saved data the entire `~/.nosint` directory will be deleted.